 One of the more unique factors of the Portal range is its tracking camera, meaning that the lens on your Portal will pan and zoom to focus on people within view, or even follow them across the room.

 With the wide-pan view from the television, there’s even more scope for capturing group gatherings, or following a figure while they move around the room.

 We found videos were a lot clearer when figures were up close, as the camera had trouble focusing on far-away objects, especially when they were moving.
 While the gestures of someone smiling and waving their hands near the lens generally held together, someone wandering across the back of the room was very blurred in motion – and this certainly isn’t an action camera, even if it will likely prove sufficient for mostly static home use.

 The camera-tracking is also inconsistent, and often zooms in and out even when the figure isn't moving, making for a shifting camera pan that would interrupt the conversation as we waited for it to settle.
 While the underlying technology is very practical, it isn't the seamless experience you may be hoping for.

 You can use the same AR effects as on the smaller Portal displays – over Facebook Messenger – even if doing them in real-time on quite a large television screen is somewhat more disconcerting than in a throwaway Instagram post on your mobile.

-For those concerned about their privacy, encrypted Whatsapp calls should help to put you at ease – while the Portal’s settings will allow to opt out of your data being collected and utilized by Facebook.
-But if you’re happy making calls through your mobile as is, you probably don’t have any need of a gadget like this.
+For those concerned about their privacy, encrypted WhatsApp calls should help to put you at ease – somewhat – while the Portal’s settings will allow to opt out of your data being collected and utilized by Facebook.
+But if you’re happy making calls through your mobile as is, you probably don’t have any need of a gadget like this anyway.